 By this point, the total amount you are charged will continue to increase, because delays continue to apply and interest accrues.
 If the debt is not insured by a car or your home, they will probably offer you payment plan options and settlements to pay off the account by paying 50% right away.
 If you are not offered these options, you can ask for them.
 Generally, financial institutions will not negotiate with you until 90 days have passed.
 Also, the calls will become much more aggressive.

-A place where we’d rather not visit: Six months late…
+A place we’d rather not visit: Six months late…

-The cards are canceled — a charge off will take place — which is very damaging to your credit record, because it means the bank feels that you will never pay the debt.
+The cards are canceled — a charge-off will take place — which is very damaging to your credit record: it means the bank feels that you will never pay the debt.
 If your debt was sold to a collection agency, they can re-sell the debt.
 Each sale creates an additional alert on your credit report, so your credit report and score suffer greater damage when the debt is sold off.

 The good news: at the very least, you won’t go to prison.
-There is no prison for debts in the US, but it is considered that by not paying you have violated a legal contract and the collection agency or the bank may choose to bring you to trial.
-The typical consequences of losing one of these judgments are: Withholding a percentage of your salary; freezing your bank accounts; in some cases, your home might be taken over; and in all cases, this will cause significant damage to your credit history.
+There is no prison for debts in the US, but if it’s considered that by not paying you have violated a legal contract, the collection agency or the bank may choose to bring you to trial.
+The typical consequences of losing one of these judgments are: withholding a percentage of your salary; freezing your bank accounts; in some cases, your home might be taken over; and in all cases, this will cause significant damage to your credit history.

 Have a headache yet?
-As you can probably decipher after reading all of the nuances of not paying debt in the U.S., — skipping a month or two is a big deal.
-It will also negatively affect your chances of getting a job, renting or buying a home or car and getting a mobile phone.
+As you can probably decipher after reading all of the nuances of not paying a debt in the U.S., skipping a month or two is a big deal.
+It will also negatively affect your chances of getting a job, renting or buying a home or car, and even getting a mobile phone.

 It pays to make every effort to pay your debts — or, at least, it saves you significant loads of cash.
 If you are not going to be able to pay for a month or two, it is a good idea to call the bank to negotiate a grace period.
 Generally, banks can be very flexible as long as they see that you are willing to pay and are notified in advance.
 Do your best to save yourself complications in the long run and act soon.